IBM/gWhisper/README.md

 [![Build Status](https://travis-ci.org/IBM/gWhisper.svg?branch=master)](https://travis-ci.org/IBM/gWhisper)
 # gWhisper - A gRPC command line tool
 A gRPC command line client.
-It allows to invoke gRPC Calls from the commandline and formats the replies in a human readable format.
+It allows to invoke gRPC Calls from the commandline, supports tab-completion and formats the replies in a human readable format.

 ![example invocation](example.gif)